 How to Freeze Pumpkin Puree

-Step 1: Using silicone ice cube trays, spoon the puree into the trays.
-Cover and place the tray in the freezer until solid, about 3-4 hours.
+Step 1: Spoon the puree into silicone ice cube trays.
+Cover and place the trays in the freezer until solid, about 3-4 hours.

 Step 2: Remove the trays from the freezer.
 Pop the pumpkin cubes out of the trays, and place them in freezer bags.
 Make sure all of the air is out of the bag.